kevin-schmitt/local-repositories-manager/README.md

 # todo
 - improve test for more isolation with fake repo
 - custom exception for api errors
+- better code error
+- add listener  for api exception
 - add vuejs for front interaction.
 - add authentification with jwt and authentificator
-- improve validation of data and create class for handler request
 - add behat test
 - improve security for system command